DhananjayPorwal/Resume/README.md

 **Regions of IT infrastructure:** North and Latin America (NAM/LATAM), Europe Middle East & Africa (EMEA), Asia Pacific (APAC), Indonesia (IDN)<br />
 **Project Description:** Under Chief Technology Office (CTO), GPA team provides the data ETL solutions for applications of Global Functions Technology Services.<br />
 **Responsibilities:**
-- To provide a flexible, cost-effective technology framework with real time 24X7 support being SPOC (Single Point of Contact).
+- To offer a flexible technology framework with real-time support of IT infrastructure for ETL tools according to various data volume & complexity requirements with planning, design, and maintenance of the clusters.
-- Capacity planning, clusters’ design, configuration for ETL tool Ab Initio or Talend as per data volume & complexity.
-- To perform migration of applications from physical to cloud servers and databases to Oracle As A Service (ORAAS) for business cost savings yet ensuring optimal performance.
+- To migrate applications from physical to cloud servers and databases to Oracle As A Service (ORAAS) for business cost savings without any impact to performance.
-- To perform hardware & software upgrades as Vulnerability Threat Management (VTM) patching, Disaster Recovery test of entire infrastructure to ensure Continuity of Business.
+- Execute hardware & software upgrades for enhanced security, better performance, and business continuity plans.
-- To ensure smooth functioning of production environment by proactively predicting possible performance issues due to heavy load on the servers.
-- To create, maintain server monitoring scripts so as to send alerts for any threshold breaches on the server, which can cause failure of the running jobs.
+- To ensure smooth functioning of live environment by proactively predicting possible performance issues due to heavy load on the servers and to manage server monitoring so as to send alerts for any threshold breaches on the server, which can cause failure of the running jobs.
 - Implementation of automation tools such as RLM (Release Lifecycle Management) for code migration activities to the next phase of SDLC (Systems Development Life Cycle).
-- To configure job scheduling tool as Control Center with Single Sign On pages for users using Authorization Gateway, LDAP (Lightweight Directory Access Protocol) for user management, IBM HTTP Server for load balancing.
+- To set-up Single Sign On pages for users using advanced techniques of user authorization, user management, and load balancing.

 **Duration:** Jan 2015 to Sep 2016<br />
 **Designation:** Systems Engineer<br />